RobDoan/ai-tech-blog-autogen/README_WEEKLY_TREND_WORKER.md

 3. **"Concurrent execution detected"**
    - Another worker instance is running
-   - Check for stale lock files in data directory
+   - Lock files are automatically cleaned up by context managers
+   - Stale lock files should be rare due to improved resource management

 4. **"No trends discovered"**
    - RSS feeds may be temporarily unavailable